exercism/csharp/exercises/concept/instruments-of-texas/.docs/instructions.md

 ## 4. Test the multiplication operation for negative inputs

-Modify the `CalculatorTestHarness.TestMultiplication()` method so that `"Multiply failed for negative operands. <INNER_EXCEPTION_MESSAGE>"`is returned if both integer arguments are negative (less than zero).
+Modify the `CalculatorTestHarness.TestMultiplication()` method so that `"Multiply failed for negative operands. <INNER_EXCEPTION_MESSAGE>"`is returned if both integer arguments are negative (less than zero) when the CalculationException is thrown.

 The `<INNER_EXCEPTION_MESSAGE>` placeholder should be replaced with the `CalculationException`'s inner exception's message.